I write articles about fish care, focusing especially on diseases and stress.

-The life cycle is completed in ten to fourteen days at a temperature of 23 to 25 degrees.
+The life cycle is completed in 10 to 14 days at a temperature of 23 to 25 degrees.

 Treatments commonly involve copper salts.
 Since not all fish tolerate this type of medication, take caution before applying.
 Here are some other alternatives:

 - Quinine salts or methylene blue.

 - Some species of the parasite also obtain energy through photosynthesis.
 Try to cover the aquarium, which can help weaken the parasite.

 - Increasing the temperature of the water can also help with treatment because the parasite's life cycle is accelerated through the heat.

 Successful prevention requires first knowing how the disease entered the aquarium.

 - The parasite can be latent, waiting for a favorable condition.
 When the fish are weakened—often due to stress—the disease then attacks.

 - Stress can be due to poor maintenance conditions of the water or abrupt changes of temperature when making the water replacements.

 - Parasite cysts can also enter through sick new fish or through infected objects.
 To further prevent this, make sure you quarantine any new fish or objects and ensure hygiene before introducing them to the tank.